 Nordstrom is one of the nation's leading fashion retailers and sells clothing, shoes and accessories for both men and women.
 Nordstrom is well known for a wide-selection of merchandise and for providing exceptional customer service.

-The company operates 214 stores located in 29 states.
-There are 116 flagship Nordstrom stores as well as 95 Nordstrom Racks, two Jeffrey boutiques, and one clearance store.
+The company operates 292 stores located in 37 states.
+There are 116 flagship Nordstrom stores in the U.S. and one in Canada, 167 Nordstrom Racks, two Jeffrey boutiques and one clearance store.